shopwp/documentation/docs/templates.md

 Please first read our [Template Overriding](/guides/template-overriding.md) guide.

 This template controls the collection single pages.
-Will only run when [Sync posts](/getting-started/settings?id=sync-posts) is turned on.
+Will only run when the "Sync posts" setting is turned on.

 #### How to override